 Find information, teachers’ resources, activities, audible stories and more from the Canadian Government’s page for kids and teachers, about Indigenous Canadians here:

-Celebrate International Inuit Day on November 7, and check out Canadian Geographic’s photos and information on Inuit games here:
+Celebrate International Inuit Day on November 7, and check out Canadian Geographic’s photos and information on Inuit games and at Trent University’s site.

 Manitoba’s Live&Learn offers short bios of notable Indigenous people.